dougjr1956/hello-world/README.md

 # hello-world
 Repository in GitHub
-I'm an experienced Petroleum Geologist with loads of domain knowledge.
+I'm an experienced Petroleum Geologist with 40 years of domain knowledge.
 I am teaching myself how to code in Python.